Carla-de-Beer/amazon-bedrock-image-generator/README.md

 ## RockArt UI

-The app was built and tested with Google Chrome only.
+The app was developed and tested exclusively in Google Chrome and is optimised for use on desktop devices with screens ~15" size.

 ![WordPainter UI](images/ui-image.png)